Bears9355/Bears9355/readme.md

 ## 🏫 What is my plan for school ?

- - I'm currently in "STI2D", which is sciences about engineering and sustainability.
+ - I've graduated in "STI2D SIN option", which is engineering and computer science.
- - I will do a "BUT" in computer science.
-It is in college and during 3 years.
+ - I am currently in the first year of "BUT Informatique".
- - Next, I would like to do 3 more years in computer science in a french engineer school : Polytech
+ - After 3 years, I will join the "Polytech" engineering school, still in IT.

 ## 💻Currently working on :